 The Affordable Care Act (ACA) health plans are available through Colorado’s Connect for Health state health insurance marketplace.
 But you can get health/medical insurance under the federally sponsored Medicaid program if your household income is less than 138% of the poverty line.

 To determine the most economical health plan for each metal tier, we examined every health insurance policy available on the Connect for Health marketplace.
 Even though these plans are the most affordable, not everyone may be able to purchase them because health insurance companies and their availability vary by county.

 Colorado health insurance policies are divided into three metal tiers: Bronze, Silver, and Gold.
-The higher levels have higher monthly premiums but lower deductibles and out-of-pocket maximums.
+The higher levels have higher monthly premiums but lower deductibles and out-of-pocket maximums but if your income is low and you are looking for such coverage which helps you to pay less amount as a monthly premium, then there is also an option, for instance: catastrophic insurance coverage.
 You can also check out affordable and easy to get young adult health insurance plans.

 How much does health insurance cost in Colorado?